Tallulah Gorge: Geology and ecology

 Tallulah Dome is a rock formation caused by the double folding of the Earth's crust during the formation of Pangaea, about 500 to 250 million years ago.
 The dome is made up of mostly quartzite along with schist.

 Because of the variation in sunlight, shade, and moisture caused by the steep cliffs, several different ecosystems exist in and around the canyon-like gorge.
-The persistent trillium, an endangered species of trillium, grows in this river basin and only few other parts of the South Carolina/Georgia area.
+The persistent trillium, an endangered species of trillium, grows in this river basin and only a few other parts of the South Carolina/Georgia area.